Kartaverse/Kartaverse-for-Houdini/docs/nvdiffrec/nvdiffrec.md

 	compilation terminated.
 	ninja: build stopped: subcommand failed.

-You can validate if the "cuda_runtime_api.h" file exists on disk using:
+You can validate if the "cuda_runtime_api.h" file exists in the conda folder on disk use:

-	ls /usr/local/cuda/include/cuda_runtime_api.h

-You can also look in this conda folder:

-	ls $CONDA_PREFIX/include/
+	ls $CONDA_PREFIX/include/cuda_runtime_api.h

 If you attempt to use the nvdiffrec train.py script with the "--display-interval" CLI flag, you will see the following error message when PyTorch is used without CUDA support: